 You already did the Blog Structure Blueprint.
 As stated, the sub-topics will probably be your main pages.

 1. You create new pages by going to “Pages>Add New”.
 Or you can click on “Pages>All Pages”.
 There will also be an “Add New” button on the top.

-2. If you’re not using a drag-and-drop theme, I mentioned that WP Beginning has a great guide “How to Add a New Post“.
+2. Gutenberg has made building pages easier than ever.
 While we’re building a page, it is much like building a post.
 The features will be identical in editing.